All hermeneutics is the art of reading texts by an unintended audience; it is a mode of eavesdropping.

 Yesterday, I was reading Frantz Fanon’s writings on surveillance.
 He writes of the embodied effects of surveillance on workers: factory workers, telephone switchboard operators, sales clerks, and so on.
 He talks of time clocks, punch cards, eavesdropping, and closed-circuit television — technological innovations that attempt to reduce the worker to an automaton.
 For the boss, Fanon tells us, the time clock is an “antitheft device.”
 The worker is cast as a deviant whose latent criminality justifies the pre-emptive curtailing of their freedoms.
 Fanon goes on to describe the impact of these forms of surveillance: nervous tensions, explosive angers, insomnia, accidents, and lightheadedness.
 Nightmares also figure prominently: “a train that departs and leaves me, a gate that shuts, a door that does not open, a game that I am not allowed to play, the boss has vanished, leaving the time clock in his place…”

 Afterwards, I prepare dinner for my partner and a friend who is staying with us through an intense period of crisis.
 The two of them sit on a fold-out bed in our living room while I cook in the kitchen.
 Over the pounding of a mortar and pestle, I overhear snippets of their conversation.
 I am trying not listen, but it seeps through the wall.
 Or maybe I am actually trying to listen, straining hard to hear the details so as to keep abreast of the situation.
 When they come into the kitchen, there is a momentary pause before our friend casually acknowledges my status as an eavesdropper.
-It is an acknowledgement that privacy is difficult to come by in our small flat, but also perhaps a tacit acknowledgement of her trust in me.
+It is an acknowledgement that privacy is difficult to come by in our small flat, but also perhaps a tacit acknowledgement of their trust in me.
 Here the act of overhearing establishes a relation of care.

 So we find ourselves somewhere between criminality and care.
 An eavesdropping wielded against the worker by the boss versus an eavesdropping that binds one to another in an act of solidarity or love.
 The spread of computation has radically enhanced the ability of those in power to eavesdrop on every moment of life, and this situation has, in turn, expanded the presumption of criminality beyond the confines of the factory.
 But perhaps criminality and care are not antithetical concepts after all.
 What does it mean to be rendered a criminal in the illegitimate eyes of the settler state?
 For Fanon, if one is to be always already rendered guilty — and this is at the heart of his theory of blackness — then one might cultivate criminality as a mode of care and resistance.
 He suggests expressing boredom on the job, arriving late to work, or not arriving at all.